WebDevEtc/BlogEtc/README.md

 - Pagination for comments on view single post?
 At the moment we limit it to a high number (default in config is 5000).
 - RSS feed: shows from full (stripped tags) ->html of blog post (although has a setTextLimit() on it) - need to trim this, and if it uses custom view files then it should render that (without html).
 - Email notification to admin when new comment is added
+- RSS to use generate_introduction() for its contents.

 ## Recent changes: